-After taking ten weeks for palladium to rise from $1,300 to $1,550, it only took three days to fall $205.
-Actually, the majority of the decline occurred over the past two days.
+After taking ten weeks for palladium to rise from $1,300 to $1,550, it only took three days to fall to $205.
+The majority of the decline occurred over the past two days.
 Now, some may say that the huge crash in the palladium price smells of market manipulation.
 However, I don’t buy that.
 Rather, I believe it’s nothing more than “Momentum Trading Gone Wild.”

 Of course, people are still going to believe that the banks had something to do with it, but it takes TWO TO TANGO.
 We have to remember; there has to be someone buying up palladium to push its price to new highs.